For the Performer

 29 June

-ESTO Song, Western Yard of Narva Castle
+ESTO Song, west courtyard of Narva Castle

 We kindly ask singers to come to the rehearsal in their festival costumes, as there is no time to change after the rehearsal.